shinyscorpion/task_bunny/README.md

 By default, jobs timeout after 2 minutes.
 If job doesn't respond for more than 2 minutes, worker kills the process and moves it to retry queue.

-You can change the timeout by overwriting `timeout/0` in your job.
+You can change the timeout by overriding `timeout/0` in your job.

 ```elixir
 defmodule SlowJob do